nuitrcs/examplejobs/LLM/HuggingFace/README.md

 ## Running the Workflow on Quest
 1. In the directory where you want the code to be, clone down the examplejobs repo from github using the command git clone git@github.com:nuitrcs/examplejobs.git
 2. To run the workflow, go into the examplejobs folder, and into the LLM > HuggingFace folder.
-Here you will find the submit-model.sh script.
+Here you will find the submit-fine-tuning.sh script.
 Make sure you make the appropriate changes in the resource request and the path to the virtual environment.
 You can run the workflow using the command
-`sbatch submit-model.sh`
+`sbatch submit-fine-tuning.sh`

 created by efrén cruz cortés, Emilio Lehoucq, and Sophie van Genderen.